cbradmiller/DU-MSBA/README.md

 # DU-MSBA
-Repo to store and share work I did in grad school
+Repo to store and share work I did in grad school.
+Will continue to add (08/17/2024)

 **JRE_Transcript_Exploration.qmd - R QMD file eploring the Joe Rogan Podcast.
 I pulled hundreds of Joe Rogan episode transcripts from a few different websites and analyzed the content and discussions.